hyrodium/wacom-area-sizer/README.md

 ![](screenshot.png)

-The area of the window will be the canvas area of the wacom tablet.
+The area of the window will be the canvas area of the Wacom tablet.
 You can change the size and position of the canvas by dragging the window.

 # Uninstall